Auki

 Auki is the provincial capital of Malaita Province, Solomon Islands.
-It is situated on the northern end of Langa Langa Lagoon on the north-west coast of Malaita Island.
+It is situated on the northern end of Langa Langa Lagoon on the north-west coast of Malaita.
 It is one of the largest provincial towns in Solomon Islands.
 It was established as the administrative center for Malaita Province in 1909.

 Overview

 There are daily flights between the Solomon's capital of Honiara (on Guadalcanal Island) and Auki.
 There are also regular shipping services between Honiara and Auki.
 The area is rich in culture and has become a central hub for many Malaitans who use the area to conduct a majority of trade and business in the province.

 The town has electricity and the road is paved to the airport (approx. 11 km).
 The town has fruit, vegetables and fresh fish sold daily in the newly build market (built by Japanese Aid) located on the waterfront.
 Tourism is largely underdeveloped in Auki; it is immediately to the north of Langa Langa Lagoon, which provides opportunities for snorkeling, and the villagers provide shell making demonstrations.